 Studies are finding that children are consuming too much sugar – and sugary drinks are a big part of the problem.
 In fact, one report says that children in the U.S. are consuming 17% of calories from added sugars, and half of those are from sugary beverages alone.
 This is well over dietary guidelines that less than 10% of calories should come from sugar.

-Ashley Kim, a registered dietitian with the Get Up & Go program at Children's Health℠ supported by Kohl's Cares, explains that parents are often not aware of the amount of sugar in popular drinks such as sodas, energy and sports drinks, sweetened teas and fruit juices.
+Ashley Kim, Registered Dietitian with Get Up & Go by Children's Health℠ supported by Kohl's Cares, explains that parents are often not aware of the amount of sugar in popular drinks such as sodas, energy and sports drinks, sweetened teas and fruit juices.
 Learn the effects of sugary drinks and simple ways to help cut them from your family's diet.

 What are the effects of sugary drinks?